rohtett/myportfolio/README.md

 # My Portfolio
 about my website
 ## User Experience
-- Potential business owners who may wish to request a website to be made.
-- Other potential individuals who may want to commission a website made by me.
-- Potential employers who may wish to view my skillset as well as learn more about me.
+This is a website I created to showcase my skills with programming and my design ideas.
+It will mostly be used by individuals who have an interest in my work, as well as business owners or employers who may want to commission my work.
 ### User Stories
 - As the creator, I want people to be able to see my skill-set and experience what it is I can do with my programming knowledge.
 I want them to be able to learn about my design practices and see if it I can create something for the other users of the website.
 - Business owners, or other individuals who would otherwise want want to commission a website, would want to see if the websites I create is something they want for their business (or personal use) and to see if any of the qualities they are looking for is reflected within it.